 A meaningful life is something of a subjective matter, you might well think.
 What is meaningful to one person may, of course, have little meaning for another.
-Yet, there are certain aspects of fulfilment and happiness that all of us can ascribe meaning to.
+However, there are certain aspects of fulfilment and happiness that all of us can ascribe meaning to.
 As such, there have been a number of scientific studies that have been carried out around the world that have delved into the subject.

 If you want to know what research programmes and studies have to offer in the search for a meaningful life, then read on.
 You may be surprised at just how many insights science has to offer on the subject.

 Music has long been understood to be a form of communication that gets into our souls like no other.
-It can also help us to be kinder and more helpful, one scientific research paper has suggested.
-Indeed, integrating listening to music into a daily routine can improve cognition especially where creative tasks are concerned.
+It can even help us to be kinder and more helpful, one scientific research paper has suggested.
+Indeed, integrating listening to music into a daily routine can improve cognition, especially where creative tasks are concerned.
 What's more, the greater the level of joy was conveyed in the music, the more the effect of it was noticed.

-Although certain conditions are caused by genes and we may feel there is little control we have over them as individuals, scientists are now suggesting we can alter ourselves.
+Although certain health conditions are caused by genes and we may feel there is little control we have over them as individuals, scientists are now suggesting we can alter things ourselves.
 Certain genes have been associated with negative mindsets, for example, but meditation can alter them, or at least their effect.
 Researchers at the University of Wisconsin and some European institutions found that genes that cause bodily problems when we feel stressed are more likely to be suppressed in people who meditate.

 There have been several scientific studies into the role a sense of purpose has in developing a meaningful life.
 A recent one focussed on older people and found that this group was just as likely to need a self-defined purpose in their lives in order to combat a number of issues, such as diminishing cognitive function.
 Essentially, true sense of purpose can reduce the risks of conditions like dementia in older people.